snss231/tp/docs/UserGuide.md

 ### Assigning a contact to a task: `assign`
 Assigns a person in the contact list to a task.

-Format: `assign INDEX p/PERSONINDEX`
+Format: `assign TASKINDEX p/PERSONINDEX`

-* Assigns the person at the specified `PERSONINDEX` to the task at `INDEX`.
+* Assigns the person at the specified `PERSONINDEX` to the task at `TASKINDEX`.
 The indices refer to the index numbers shown in the corresponding displayed task/person list.
 The index **must be a positive integer** 1, 2, 3, …​

 Examples:
 * `assign 1 p/2` Assigns the 2nd person in the person list to the 1st task in the task list. <br>